 If you could do anything you wanted for one day, what would you do?
 My perfect day would include hours of outdoor fun with my family.
 Your day could be just as wonderful.
 Now that you’re sober, you no longer have to spend every moment wishing you could drink, searching for the next drink or fighting your way out of a drunken stupor.
-You can truly enjoy life and a wonderful alcohol-free dream day.
+Gone are days of alcohol detox which induces weeks and weeks of pain.
+You can truly enjoy life and a wonderful alcohol free day.

 1. Splurge on Delicious Calories or Gifts

 Rather than drinking all your calories from a bottle of booze, enjoy a variety of amazing foods.
 Bake brownies, grill steak, or savor ice cream.
 Taste all the rich foods you missed out on when your only craving was alcohol.
 Also think of all the money you will save.
 Treat yourself or your loved ones to gifts and outings, no longer barely living on the edge.
 Start saving and enjoy a sense of security and success.
 Less alcohol means more of everything else positive in your life.

 2. Make Clear Decisions

 Before sobriety, you might have spent every waking minute thinking about alcohol, including where you would buy it, when you would drink it and who you’d drink with.
 As a result, your decision-making skills for other areas of life suffered.
 Now that your mind is clear, you can make decisions about the future, work and activities that benefit you and your loved ones.